 For many, summertime means getting to wear shorts, eating more ice cream than usual, and if you’re lucky, sleeping in.
 But for me, summertime means putting on a suit and heading to Sacramento to talk about energy policy.
 While the Trump Administration tries unsuccessfully to convince the country that coal is the answer, the California Legislature is moving ever forward to advance a cleaner and healthier energy future.

 The program has been a major driver of renewable energy development since its inception in 2002, and has helped us significantly reduce greenhouse gas emissions and criteria air pollution associated with electricity generation.
-In 2016, California was generating 27% of its electricity from RPS-eligible renewables like solar, wind, geothermal, bioenergy, and small hydropower.
+In 2016, California generated approximately 25% of its electricity from RPS-eligible renewables like solar, wind, geothermal, bioenergy, and small hydropower.

-SB 100 would accelerate the 50% RPS requirement to 2025 and establish a new target of 60% by 2030.
+SB 100 would accelerate the RPS requirement to 60% by 2030.
 Getting to 60% renewables by 2030 is certainly achievable.
 Many of the major electricity providers in the state are already on track to meet or exceed the 50% RPS; raising it to 60% by 2030 will help take advantage of the renewable energy federal tax credits that are set to expire or significantly step down between 2019 and 2022.

 SB 100 would also establish a path to decarbonize the remaining electricity used in California (aka the 40% not subject to the RPS).
 It does this by directing the state’s energy agencies to study and plan for an electricity grid that utilizes 100% “zero-carbon” resources by 2045.